Insights

 Know what problems you’re solving or what you’re trying to communicate

 Don’t send RCS messages without a specific purpose.
 Whether you’re giving access to a sale or sending an account alert, you need to make every message actionable.
-Luckily, the advanced features of RCS lets you create powerful CTAs.
+Luckily, the advanced features of RCS let you create powerful CTAs.
 Segmenting messages by type is a good place to start:

 • Informational messages: These can be fraud alerts, account balances, 2FA messages, or any other communication that provides information customers have asked for or need to be aware of.